Ctri-The-Third/SpaceTraders_dispatcher/blog/week7.md

 **Architecture/ design**
 * ☑️ Rate limiting (throttled to 2/sec, issues with 3)
 * Market Prices needs refactored to be considered of IMPORT/EXPORT/EXCHANGE state.
-* Better analytics for dynamic scaling.
+* Better analytics for dynamic scaling, hourly events.
+* Implement the recon conductor and dispatcher.

 **Behaviour**
 * ✅ get ship mounts able to be installed.
 * ☑️ get ship upgrades working
 * Add upgrade behaviour into the conductor
-* Implement the recon conductor and dispatcher.

 ## Recon architecture